 If the fuse is okay, try swapping the relay with another; to see if that gets voltage to the injectors.

 Typically, when injectors fail, the solenoids often short internally, causing a drop in resistance.
 So, if the specification calls for 3 ohms and an injector measures only 1 ohm; it will pull more current.
 On the other hand, too much current flow to an injector; may cause the (PCM) injector driver circuit to shut down.
 As a result, killing any other injectors, that also share that same driver circuit.
 Causing, an engine will not start issue.

 TIP: Try unplugging the injectors; one at a time and crank the engine to see if it will start.
 If the engine starts when a particular injector has been unplugged; that’s the shorted injector that needs to be replaced.

 TIP: You can also measure the resistance of each injector with an ohmmeter.
 Unplug the injector and measure the resistance, between the two terminals.
 If resistance is outside specifications (high or low), replace the injector.

 Professional technicians, use a tool called a NOID light to check injector pulses.
 The tool detects digital signals in a circuit and flashes an LED light.
 No flashes from the injector circuit when cranking the engine; would tell you the (PCM) is not pulsing the injectors.
 On newer gasoline direct injection (GDI) systems, however, a NOID light is no help.

 If the injectors appear to be working, but the engine will not start; the engine may be flooded.
 As a result, you may have to remove the spark plugs to let them dry.
 Wait awhile, then try it again.

-You can also try, holding the gas pedal all the way down when cranking.
-Finally, this will put the (PCM) into the “Clear Flood” mode, when cranking the engine.
+So, you can also try, holding the gas pedal all the way down when cranking.
+Consequently, this will put the (PCM) into the “Clear Flood” mode, when cranking the engine.

 Thank You !